 Business Owners and Succession Planning

 Ms. Murphy represents many successful business owners and their families in succession planning.
 Her goal is to minimize taxes at each generation while maximizing creditor protection and family control.
 She develops strategies to leverage available estate tax, gift tax and generation skipping tax exemptions.
-She coordinates with families other trusted family advisors like CPAs, financial professionals and family business advisors.
-She keeps up to date on the trends and powerful techniques for wealth transition including:
+She coordinates with other trusted family advisors like CPAs, financial professionals and family business advisors.
+She as a deep understanding of the tools and techniques available to effectively transition wealth, some of which include:

 - Irrevocable life insurance trusts